david-ma/thirst-quencher/readme.md

 ### Thanks

-Special thanks to *@jmoggach* for creating an early version of this boilerplate.
-It's been extremely useful to me, and I wanted to share it with others who wanted a quick and easy way to setup Node/Gulp/Bower for their project.
+Special thanks to *@jmoggach* for creating an early version of the Gulp boilerplate – it's been extremely useful to me, and I wanted to share it with others who wanted a quick and easy way to setup Node/Gulp/Bower for their project.